FRACTR-App/FRACTR/README.md

 Please use the [GitHub Issues tab](https://github.com/This-blank-Is-On-Fire/FRACTR) to submit any bugs you find or ask questions you may have.

+### Ethical Implications of our work
+These maps offer rough estimates of response times and should not be interpreted as exact, reliable fact.
+Fire station response protocols vary and may impact response times.
+Differences in fire station resources are not taken into account.
+Additionally, future homeowners and insurance companies might use our application as a tool to discriminate between properties located near and far away from fire stations.
+Consequently, future homeowners may be less likely to purchase homes located outside of certain response time zones, and insurance companies could choose to raise insurance costs for homes in these areas.
+We recognize these possibilities and remind our users that these maps offer estimates and should be used for public governance, citizen awareness, and emergency planning.
+Our hope is that regional planning commissions and state emergency planners can use these maps to inform their work and increase coverage across the state.
+If you have any issues with these maps, please reach out to us at jcambefort@middlebury and halcyonb@middlebury.edu, as we would be happy to hear your thoughts.

 ### References

 Bellock, K., 2019.
 Alpha Shape Toolbox.
 Alpha Shape.
 URL https://alphashape.readthedocs.io/en/latest/index.html (accessed 5.11.21).